wds9601/next-portfolio/README.md

 ## What this repo contains

 - `index.js` is where most of the interesting work is done.
-- `/styles` contains all the modular `.scss` files for each component
 - `package.json` is where you can check out the project dependencies